derivia/study-notes/notes/PERSONAL-NOTES.md

 ### Json Web Token

-- A standard popular for user authentication.
-- Claims
-    - Statements about an entity, as example, a claim might assert the user's identity/permissions.
 - Divided in three parts:
     1. Header
         - Contains metadata, such as, token type (jwt) and signing algorithm.